jerryshen/hansay.com/_posts/2012-01-02-solution-for-system-time-error-when-compiling-packages.md

     configure: error: newly created file is older than distributed files!
     Check your system clock

-It seems that the file I created is lolder that the distributed files, then I check the system clock, I found the timezone was wrong, so I reset the timezone with:
+It seems that the file I created is older than the distributed files, then I checked the system clock, I found the timezone was wrong, so I reseted the timezone with:

     sudo dpkg-reconfigure tzdata